I have learnt that my life isn’t really about things and doing. It is about feelings and being. It is not about absolutes. It is about the subtle.

 As a farmer has to surrender to their relationship with the weather and a fisherman to their relationship with the ocean, I have to surrender to my relationship with the light.
 I have to let it shape me and change me and bring out all the power that is within me.

-Today I don’t perceive enough red or yellow light.
+Today I don’t perceive enough red or blue light.
 This means that I can’t be really grounded or really emotionally connected, no matter how hard I try.
-I do perceive a lot of ultraviolet light that is giving me the energy to write this and a lot of orange light that is driving me to speak my truth.
+I do perceive a lot of ultraviolet light that is giving me the energy to write this post.

 Many of us are looking for total connection.
 We try to find it through yoga or exercise or the latest cleansing diet or using our breath.
 There is nothing wrong with these things but the truth is that there is no such thing as total connection when we are looking simply inside ourselves.
 We can try to apply all the latest health technology and fill ourselves with the latest super foods and vitamins and minerals but we will not find our place of total connection.